Skip to main content

 If you're travelling with other people, you can't combine your $700 concessions.

-Children can only claim the concession if the items are for them and are items a child would own and use.
+• they are items a child would own and use.

 Tobacco limits

-If you don’t want to pay GST and duties on tobacco, please be aware of your duty-free limits.
+If you don’t want to pay GST and duties on tobacco, be aware of your duty-free limits.

 For travellers to New Zealand, duty-free tobacco is limited to:

-• 50 grams of a mixture of all three
+• 50 grams of a mixture of all three.

-You must declare tobacco on your arrival declaration if you are bringing more than the limit into New Zealand and pay duty and GST on the excess amount.
-If you fail to declare tobacco, it will be seized and you could face further action including a fine or prosecution.
+You must declare tobacco on your arrival declaration if you are bringing more than the limit into New Zealand.
+You must pay duty and GST on the excess amount.

-Learn more, on our FAQs page.
+Learn more on our FAQs page.

 Alcohol